Acetic acid: Organic chemistry

 Acetic acid undergoes the typical chemical reactions of a carboxylic acid.
 Upon treatment with a standard base, it converts to metal acetate and water.
 With strong bases (e.g., organolithium reagents), it can be doubly deprotonated to give LiCH2COOLi.
 Reduction of acetic acid gives ethanol.
 The OH group is the main site of reaction, as illustrated by the conversion of acetic acid to acetyl chloride.
 Other substitution derivatives include acetic anhydride; this anhydride is produced by loss of water from two molecules of acetic acid.
 Esters of acetic acid can likewise be formed via Fischer esterification, and amides can be formed.
 When heated above 440 C, acetic acid decomposes to produce carbon dioxide and methane, or to produce ketene and water:

 Reactions with inorganic compounds

 Acetic acid is mildly corrosive to metals including iron, magnesium, and zinc, forming hydrogen gas and salts called acetates:

 Because aluminium forms a passivating acid-resistant film of aluminium oxide, aluminium tanks are used to transport acetic acid.
+Containers lined with glass, stainless steel or polyethylene are also used for this purpose.
 Metal acetates can also be prepared from acetic acid and an appropriate base, as in the popular "baking soda + vinegar" reaction giving off sodium acetate:

 A colour reaction for salts of acetic acid is iron(III) chloride solution, which results in a deeply red colour that disappears after acidification.
 A more sensitive test uses lanthanum nitrate with iodine and ammonia to give a blue solution.
 Acetates when heated with arsenic trioxide form cacodyl oxide, which can be detected by its malodorous vapours.